segmentio/threat-modeling-training/01 - Payments Exercise/README.md

 ### Diagram

 ![Payments Architecture](payments.architecture.numbered.png)

 The diagram has numbers, which are different areas that you can look for threats.

-1. Are there concerns between a Tenant Admin and the Gateway API?
+1. Are there concerns between a Workspace Owner and the Gateway API?
 2. Are there any threats between Gateway API and the Billing Service?
 3. Do you have concerns between Billing Service and the database?
 4. What are the concerns with the Billing Database?